Stochastic grid bundling method for backward stochastic differential equations: Assumptions and Algorithm

 The following steps are performed recursively, backward in time, at $t_k$, $k=N-1,\ldots, 0$.
 First, we bundle all paths into $\mathcal{B}_{t_k}(1),\ldots,\mathcal{B}_{t_k}(B)$ non-overlapping partitions based on the result of $(X^{\pi, m}_{t_k})$.
-We do not specify the exact bundling technique here as our algorithm and the error analysis are compatible with various bundling techniques.
-We shall specify the scheme later when we design a full scheme and perform numerical tests.
-This is the partition step.
+Note that our design allows the application of various clustering techniques within the SGBM algorithm.
+A previous study in \cite{leitao_oosterlee_2015} compares the k-means clustering with an equal partitioning, and shows that they are similar in accuracy.
+However, it remains an interesting problem which clustering technique would provide the optimal result.
+We use the equal partition technique, which will be specified in Section \ref{section_refined_regression}, for the error analysis and the numerical experiment.

 Next, we perform the regress-later approximation separately within each bundle.
 The regress-later technique we are using combines the least-squares regression with the (analytical) expectations of the basis functions to calculate the necessary expectations.